Guide to using cURL with Python

 Comparison of PycURL, Requests, HTTPX, and AIOHTTP

-When working with HTTP requests in Python, four popular libraries are PycURL, Requests, HTTPX, and AIOHTTP.
+Four libraries are popular when working in Python with HTTP requests: PyCurl, Requests, HTTPX, and AIOHTTP.
 Each has its strengths and weaknesses.
 Here's a comparison to help you choose the right tool for your needs:

 Feature PycURL Requests HTTPX AIOHTTP